team-mentor-me/mentor-me-front/README.md

 ## Hunter's couple of notes

+- every frontend/UI developer will be working on this repo, but on separate branches.

+- after git cloning THIS repo, do:
+  - `git branch [firstname-lastname]` <-----  creates the branch with your first and last name as branch name
+  - `git checkout [firstname-lastname]` <---- switches your working directory into your newly created branch

+   you can then `git commit` into that branch wth all your changes.

 - you still need to run `yarn install` to get your node_modules
 - this is the front end repo, I forgot to include front end in the name and changing it would be rough.
 - reach out if you need help